-CBA map category name and criterion Description of biodiversity features used to define the CBA map category CBA map level codes Protected Areas Protected Areas Protected Areas recognised in the Protected Areas Act including South African National Parks, LEDET nature reserves and private nature reserves gazetted under NEM:PAA.
-Note that the Protected Areas (PA) are required to meet targets and are an intrinsic part of the CBA network.
+CBA map category name & criterion Description of biodiversity features used to define the CBA map category Protected Areas Protected Areas recognised in the Protected Areas Act including South African National Parks, LEDET nature reserves and private nature reserves gazetted under NEM:PAA.
+PA Note that the Protected Areas (PA) are required to meet targets and are an intrinsic part of the CBA network.
 Intact areas in PA are required to meet targets, therefore it is important that in any instance where a Protected Area has been incorrectly mapped, that these sites are assumed to be CBA2.
 Only in cases where the PA status is incorrect and there is clear evidence of complete biodiversity loss at a site, would it be acceptable to treat the site as No Natural Remaining.
 These issues would need to be dealt with when the systematic conservation plan (or CBA Map) is updated.
-PA Critical Biodiversity Are a 1 Irreplaceable Sites Planning units with high irreplaceability values based on the MARXAN analysis, i.e. areas or sites that are mandatory if biodiversity targets are to be achieved.
-These include irreplaceable areas for: Threatened species (including all sites for Critically Endangered and Endangered plants, and all threatened butterflies).
-Threatened ecosystems (especially Critically Endangered and Endangered, where these are found).
+Critical Biodiversity Area 1 Irreplaceable Sites Planning units with high irreplaceability values based on the MARXAN analysis, i.e. areas or sites that are mandatory if biodiversity targets are to be achieved.
+These include irreplaceable areas for: Threatened species (including all sites for Critically Endangered and Endangered plants, and all threatened butterflies). ■ Threatened ecosystems (especially Critically Endangered and Endangered, where these are found).
 All forest areas.
 Ecological processes (including Critical Biodiversity Corridor Linkages in the provincial biodiversity corridor network where existing conversion of natural landscapes to other uses has severely restricted options for maintaining connectivity in the natural landscape).
-Key ecological infrastructure (e.g. most sites in Strategic Water Source Areas).
+CBA1 ■ Key ecological infrastructure (e.g. most sites in Strategic Water Source Areas).
 Key areas for climate change adaptation (e.g. areas for Ecosystem-based Adaptation and key intact areas of plant centres of Endemism).
-CBA1
+FEPA Rivers All FEPA rivers (FEPA 1) buffered by 100m as identified in NFEPA.
+FEPA wetlands Natural FEPA-priority wetlands as identified in NFEPA. -

-CBA map category name and criterion TIESCRIPTION OF DIOGRAPHICS LISED TO DETINE THE LIKE MAIN CATEGORY Critical Biodiversity Area 1 (continue) FEPA Rivers All FEPA rivers (FEPA 1) buffered by 100m as identified in NFEPA FEPA wetlands Natural FEPA-priority wetlands as identified in NFEPA.
-FEPA wetland Clusters Natural FEPA wetland clusters as identified in NFEPA Critical Biodiversity Areas 2 Best design sites Planning units selected in the revised district MARXAN analysis, i.e. where options exist to achieve targets these are areas or sites that are selected to achieve biodiversity targets based on spatial context or avoidance of conflict with other land uses.
-These include areas that represent the best design to meet remaining targets for: Threatened and other important species (especially the best design areas to meet targets for Vulnerable plant and other species, and best design portions of Important Bird Areas).
-Ecosystems (terrestrial and aquatic).
-Ecological processes (including the remainder of the provincial biodiversity corridor network).
-Ecological infrastructure.
-Additional areas for climate change adaptation (e.g. areas for Ecosystem-based Adaptation). (includes extensive grazing areas) Ecological Support Area s Other wetlands All other natural wetlands not included as CBA.
-Important Bird Areas Important habitats for climate change adaption Biodiversity Corridors (remaining areas) Biodiversity Corridors Any remaining areas of the provincial-level biodiversity corridor network which could not be identified as FEPA river buffers (100m) Buffer areas around any river identified as a FEPA (any category) where these have not been identified as a CBA.
+- CBA map category name & criterion Description of biodiversity features used to define the CBA map category CBA map level codes FEPA wetland Clusters Natural FEPA wetland clusters as identified in NFEPA.
+Critical Biodiversity Areas 2 Best design sites Planning units selected in the revised district MARXAN analysis, i.e. where options exist to achieve targets these are areas or sites that are selected to achieve biodiversity targets based on spatial context or avoidance of conflict with other land uses.
+These include areas that represent the best design to meet remaining targets for: Threatened and other important species (especially the best design areas to meet targets for Vulnerable plant and other species, and best design portions of Important Bird Areas). ■ Ecosystems (terrestrial and aquatic). ■ Ecological processes (including the remainder of the provincial biodiversity corridor network). ■ Ecological infrastructure Additional areas for climate change adaptation (e.g. areas for Ecosystem-based Adaptation). (includes extensive grazing areas) Ecological Support A reas Other wetlands All other natural wetlands not included as CBA.
+Important Bird Areas Remaining portions of Important Bird Areas not included as CBA.
+Important habitats for climate change adaption Hills and ridges identified, and other high value ecological support features or high value climate change adaptation features which were not identified as CBA.
+ESA1 if natural Biodiversity Corridors (remaining areas) Any remaining areas of the provincial-level biodiversity corridor network which could not be identified as CBA but where some remaining function needs to be retained (often highly impacted sections).
+ESA2 if not natural FEPA river buffers (100m) Buffer areas around any river identified as a FEPA (any category) where these have not been identified as a CBA.